snapshot-labs/snapshot-docs/space-handbook/nft-voting/most-common-erc-721.md

 It allows **1 vote per whitelisted tokenID** specified in the parameter.

-So in contrary to the previous strategy, the user who holds **three NFTs**, each included in the strategy setup, will have **3 Voting Power**.
+So in contrary to the previous strategy, the user who holds **three NFTs**, each included in the strategy setup, will have **3 Voting power**.

 **Strategy setup:**